krzysztofj1234567890/computer-science-basics-tutorials/Spark-and-Databricks/spark-and-databrics.md

 ### Distributed Shared Variables

 Chapter 14.
 Distributed Shared Variables In addition to the Resilient Distributed Dataset (RDD) interface, the second kind of low-level
 API in Spark is two types of “distributed shared variables”: broadcast variables and accumulators.
 These are variables you can use in your user-defined functions (e.g., in a map function on an RDD or a DataFrame) that have special properties when running on a cluster.

 Specifically, __accumulators__ let you add together data from all the tasks into a shared result (e.g., to implement a counter so you can see how many of your job’s input records failed to parse), while __broadcast variables__ let you save a large value on all the worker nodes and reuse it across many Spark actions without re-sending it to the cluster.

-## How Spark Runs on a Cluster
+## How Spark Runs on a Cluster <a id="SparkClusterRun"></a>

 Execution Modes:
-* Cluster mode: a user submits a pre-compiled JAR, Python script, or R script to a cluster manager.
+* __Cluster mode__: a user submits a pre-compiled JAR, Python script, or R script to a cluster manager.
 The cluster manager then launches the driver process on a worker node inside the cluster, in addition to the executor processes.
 This means that the cluster manager is responsible for maintaining all Spark Application–related processes.
-* Client mode: Client mode is nearly the same as cluster mode except that the Spark driver remains on the client machine that submitted the application.
+* __Client mode__: Client mode is nearly the same as cluster mode except that the Spark driver remains on the client machine that submitted the application.
 This means that the client machine is responsible for maintaining the Spark driver process, and the cluster manager maintains the executor processses.
-* Local mode: it runs the entire Spark Application on a single machine.
+* __Local mode__: it runs the entire Spark Application on a single machine.
 It achieves parallelism through threads on that single machine.

-## Writing Python Applications
+## Writing Python Applications  <a id="PythonApplications"></a>

 Writing PySpark Applications is really no different than writing normal Python applications or packages.
 It’s quite similar to writing command-line applications in particular.
 Spark doesn’t have a build concept, just Python scripts, so to run an application, you simply execute the script against the cluster.

 ```
 # in Python